soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Non-coded closed circuit fire alarm systems shall be permitted only in a factory building not exceeding five (5) stories in height having not more than twenty-five hundred (2,500) square feet in area in any one story and having not more than one hundred (100) persons in a single factory; nor more than fifty (50) persons in a multiple tenant factory above the first or ground floor.

-   (2) Coded closed circuit systems shall be required in a factory building exceeding the requirements of § 8-01(f)(1).
+   (2) Coded closed circuit systems shall be required in a factory building exceeding the requirements of 2 RCNY § 8-01(f)(1).

    (3) Special fire alarm signal systems shall be permitted in factory buildings at the direction of the Commissioner.